*Please use the multiple links in the left column to navigate within the Historic Preservation program web pages.

 The Historic Preservation Program promotes the identification, evaluation, rehabilitation, adaptive reuse, and restoration of the City’s historic, architectural, and archaeological heritage.

-This website features information about the City’s Historic Zoning Commission, its Battlefield Preservation Commission, and other municipal preservation efforts.
+This website features information about the City’s Historic Zoning Commission, its Civil War Historical Commission, and other municipal preservation efforts.
 It also contains a resource library with informational links and articles regarding sound preservation and rehabilitation practices, incentive programs for owners of historic buildings, a Franklin illustrated architectural dictionary, and information about special City preservation-related projects and events.

 Historic Preservation is one of the priorities identified by the City of Franklin in Franklin’s Land Use Plan and in the Central Franklin Area Plan.
 The preservation of the city’s historic character has proven to be of great economic benefit to Franklin.
 Franklin is a Preserve America Community and a Great American Main Street Community.
 Its Main Street has been named one of the Top 5 “Most Romantic” in the United States, and the American Planning Association has named Downtown Franklin Neighborhood one of the Great Places in America.
 Franklin has also been recognized as one of the 1000 Places to See in the US and Canada Before You Die.”
 The reason given is that Franklin is a well-preserved southern town.